Sampling the Riemann-Theta Boltzmann Machine: Introduction

 Somewhat orthogonal to these developments, a novel version of a Boltzmann machine \cite{AHS85} has been introduced in \cite{Krefl:2017wgx}.
 The particularity of this new twist of the Boltzmann machine is that the hidden state space is the discrete lattice $\mathbb Z^{N_h}$, where $N_h$ corresponds to the number of hidden nodes, while the $N_v$ visible sector inputs are taken from $\mathbb R^{N_v}$.
 The important point about this modification is that the partition function and therefore the Boltzmann probability density of the visible sector can be calculated exactly.
 Hence, we have full analytic control, as we have an exact expression for the probability density function.

 The novelty about the visible sector density is that it contains the mathematically well-known Riemann-Theta function (\cf, \cite{M1983}).
 Therefore, the machine has been dubbed the Riemann-Theta Boltzmann machine (RTBM for short).
 Note that the Riemann-Theta function originates from the summation over the state space and can be calculated explicitly, because for a given precision only a finite number of terms contribute \cite{DHBHS2003}.
 The Riemann-Theta function possesses interesting mathematical properties, like quasi-periodicities, and the visible sector density inherits certain aspects of these.
+Note that the Riemann-Theta function appears frequently in various parts of mathematics and physics.
+Perhaps most prominently in algebraic geometry and in the construction of quasi-periodic solutions of non-linear equations, \cf, \cite{M1983,DHBHS2003}.
+The application of the Riemann-Theta function to approximate statistical probability density functions, pushed forward in \cite{Krefl:2017wgx}, opens up an interesting novel connection of the Riemann-Theta function to probability theory and machine learning.

 The original work \cite{Krefl:2017wgx} mainly investigated the visible sector probability density function.
 It has been shown that this density can be used to approximate the underlying density of a given dataset via the maximum likelihood method.
 In particular, the gradients can be calculated in closed form.
 Hence, besides invoking a derivative free optimizer, one can also make use of gradient descent to solve for the maximum likelihood estimate.